Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models: Discussion

-Our results exemplify an emerging paradox in computational psycholinguistics: superior language models often predict human reading behavior worse \citep{oh_why_2023,oh_comparison_2022}.
-Our models are not fully in this regime -- our 100M models predict reading times better than 10M models (especially for Dundee, Figure \ref{fig:main_rt}B), indicating that overall, model quality still correlates positively with behavioral fit at these scales.
+Our results exemplify an emerging paradox in computational psycholinguistics: superior language models often predict human reading behavior worse \citep{oh_why_2023,oh_comparison_2022} (see also \citealp{oh2025model}).
+Our models are not fully in this regime -- which has been documented for models trained on billions of tokens -- as our 100M models predict reading times better than 10M models (especially for Dundee, Figure \ref{fig:main_rt}B), indicating that model quality still correlates positively with behavioral fit at our data scales.
 Yet within each training scale, fleeting memory creates this dissociation: improved language models alongside degraded reading time prediction.
 Prior explanations -- based on superhuman scale \citep{oh2023twobillion} or memorization of low-frequency words \citep{oh2024frequency} -- cannot account for our findings.
 This suggests that multiple mechanisms can produce the competence-alignment dissociation.

 The power-law decay we use is interpretable and not fitted on the data directly, but only represents a crude approximation of human memory.
 Future work could extend it in at least two dimensions.
 First, human forgetting is content-sensitive and non-monotonic.
 Some words persist despite temporal distance, while others vanish quickly.
 Content-dependent retention functions \citep[as in][]{hahn2022resource} could preserve high-information words while letting predictable ones fade, better approximating how humans selectively retain meaningful content.
 Second, human retention changes across development.
 Children's working memory expands with age, altering what linguistic patterns they can acquire \citep{gathercole1992phonological}.
-Following \citet{elman1993learning}, models could begin with severe memory constraints that gradually relax, potentially capturing developmental trajectories in language acquisition, creating a form of memory-based curriculum learning.
+Following \citet{elman1993learning}, models could begin with severe memory constraints that gradually relax.
+Indeed, concurrent work by \citet{mita2025developmentally} demonstrates that such a memory-based curriculum can benefit syntactic abilities, although their models conclude training with perfect memory.
+A natural extension would be to combine such dynamic relaxation with a more human-like endpoint, starting severely constrained and relaxing to fleeting memory.

 Ultimately, our findings lend new support to the classic view that cognitive limitations can serve as a beneficial inductive bias for learning.
 Yet, the paradoxical impairment in reading time prediction reveals a surprising distinction: a model that is more human-like in its architectural constraints is not necessarily more human-like in its prediction of human behavior.